-Local public health units will carry out inspections and investigate complaints in apartments, condominiums and college and university campuses in order to enforce the Act.
+Local public health units will carry out inspections and investigate complaints in multi-unit dwellings in order to enforce the Act.
 If you live in a municipality with a bylaw that prohibits smoking within a certain distance of doorways, operable windows and/or air intakes, your board is responsible for keeping these areas smoke-free as well.

 Not exactly.
 There is no “right to clean air” enshrined anywhere in Canadian law.

-In the absence of a no-smoking policy, condominium residents can try seeking relief from involuntary exposure to second-hand smoke using the corporation’s general rules pertaining to nuisance.
+In the absence of a no-smoking policy, co-op members can try seeking relief from involuntary exposure to second-hand smoke using the corporation’s general bylaws pertaining to nuisance or reasonable enjoyment (if they exist).
 Nuisance has a particular meaning in law–it is an unreasonable interference with the use and enjoyment of property.
 The appropriate test to determine whether there is an actionable nuisance involves a balancing between the plaintiff’s interest and the defendant’s interest.
 To prove nuisance it is not necessary to prove the intent, negligence or fault of the person causing the nuisance.

 No. There is no such thing as “the right to smoke.”
-However, in the absence of a specific no-smoking policy, residents do have a right to smoke in their units.
+However, in the absence of a specific no-smoking bylaw, members do have a right to smoke in their units.

-If you have a health condition made worse by exposure to second-hand smoke, you might be able to file a human rights application citing discrimination based on disability.
-For more information, click here.
+If you have a health condition made worse by exposure to second-hand smoke, you might want to consider filing a human rights application citing discrimination based on disability.

 Download our article on Human Rights and No-Smoking Policies for Multi-Unit Dwellings.